sepehr21ar/Interns/README.md

 # Interns
-This Repo is for Future Founders Internship program!
+This Repo is for Future Founders Internship Program!